tchajed/sys-verif-fa25/docs/notes/barrier.md

   {{{ RET #(); Q }}}
 ```

 The proof of this specification boils down to a careful choice of the lock invariant for the mutex in a `JoinHandle`.
-The lock invariant used in the proof is `∃ (done_b: bool), l ↦[JoinHandle :: "done"] #done_b ∗ (if done_b then P else True)`.
+The lock invariant used in the proof is `∃ (done_b: bool), l ↦s[JoinHandle :: "done"] done_b ∗ (if done_b then P else True)`.
 What makes this work is that in `Join()`, if we discover that the thread has finished, the code sets `done` back to false, so the proof can extract the `P` in the lock invariant and restore it with merely `True`.

 The barrier specification builds on the core idea of Spawn and Join.